populse/mia_processes/docs/html/_sources/documentation/pipelines/preprocess/Spatial_mask.rst.txt

 **inputs parameters:**

 - *native_class_images*
-    A list of images, resulting from a previous segmetation to grey matters, white matters, etc. (valid extensions: [.nii, .nii.gz]).
+    A list of images, resulting from a previous segmentation to grey matters, white matters, etc. (valid extensions: [.nii, .nii.gz]).

     ::